Create Rules

 Select Republish from the drop-down menu under Action, and configure the following settings before clicking the Add button to confirm:

-On the Create Rules page, click the Create button at the bottom to complete the rule creation.
-This rule will be added to as a new entry in the Rules page.
-You can view the rule ID, Source, Enable status, and Action Count.
-You can also click Settings to modify the data source or add more action, or click the More button to duplicate or delete the rule.
+On the Create Rule page, click the Create button at the bottom to complete the rule creation.
+This rule will be added as a new entry on the Rule page.

 TIP